mohan-chinnappan-n/cli-dx/record/record.md

-# How to record your iPhone Screen with QuickTime:
+# How to record your iPhone Screen with QuickTime in your Mac

 - Plug your iPhone into your Mac using a USB Lightning cable.
 - Open QuickTime, then go to File > New Movie Recording.